zackstout/beatles-songwriting/README.md

 #### Phrygian Trivia

 - 🎵 Do you want to know a secret
-- 'Super Phyrgian' cadence of bII-V7-I
+- 'Super Phrygian' cadence of bII-V7-I
 - The bII is called the 'Neapolitan' chord, and indeed the 'Neapolitan Sixth' when voiced in first inversion.

 ---